Monika Brodka

 Monika Maria Brodka (born 7 February 1988) is a Polish singer, who rose to fame as the winner of the third season of Polish Pop Idol (Idol) in 2004.
-She has since released 3 albums, including the 2010 album Granda which received critical acclaim in Poland and abroad.
-Brodka has received several nominations to the Fryderyk award, while her singles "Ten", "Dziewczyna Mojego Chłopaka", "Miałeś być" and "Znam Cię Na Pamięć" have all topped the official Polish Music Charts.
+She has since released five albums, including the 2010 album Granda which received critical acclaim in Poland and abroad.
+Brodka has won ten Fryderyk awards, while her singles "Ten", "Dziewczyna Mojego Chłopaka", "Miałeś być" and "Znam Cię Na Pamięć" have all topped the official Polish Music Charts.

 History

 Early career

 After winning the 2004 edition of Polish Pop idol, Monika Brodka released her first studio record titled Album, which was certified gold.

 In November 2006, she released her second album, Moje piosenki (My Songs), which also turned gold.

 Granda

 After a four-year hiatus, Brodka's third studio album Granda was released in September 2010.
 The album showed a big change of musical direction, and was described in The Guardian as "drawing on electro, rock and roots music, but remaining resolutely pop in its approach and execution, the record has a vitality and adventurousness that puts most of Poland's alt-rock acts to shame".
 Granda was certified double platinum in Poland in November 2011.